-The lending arrangement will not be deemed to be a disposal of shares as the returned shares are of the same quality and quantity.
-The return of the shares also took place within 12 months from the date the shares were lent to the borrower.
-Company A is regarded as having held the shares for an uninterrupted period of at least three years and the amount received or accrued on disposal of the shares on 3 January of year 4 is deemed to be of a capital nature under section 9C(2).
+The lending arrangement will not be deemed to be a disposal of shares because the transaction qualifies as a "securities lending arrangement" as defined in section 1, that is, the shares were returned within 12 months from the date of transfer to the borrower and are of the same kind and quality and Company B is contractually bound to compensate Company A for any distributions received during the lending period.

+Company A is accordingly regarded as having held the shares for an uninterrupted period of at least three years and the amount received or accrued on disposal of the shares on 3 January of year 4 is deemed to be of a capital nature under section 9C(2).